panosc-eu/search-api/doc/instrument-example-queries.md

 ]
 ```

-### Query instruments at a certain facility and paginate the results
+### Query instruments at a certain facility with pagination

 #### Filter